taranguiz/taranguiz.github.io/blogs.md

 ---
 layout: page
 title: Blog
-subtitle: Field notes, talks, and updates from the lab and the field
+subtitle: Thoughts and updates from the lab and the field
 permalink: /blogs/
 ---